-UP1209.
-U S waist belt plate in outstanding condition, the face has an even medium/dark brown patina with hints of the brass showing through, near perfect with only a couple of very small dings, the reverse has full, slick lead and all hooks, beautiful buckle
+UP1220.
+U S waist belt plate in great condition, the face has a pleasing coppery patina, it is the fat letter style, the reverse has full, slick lead and arrow hooks, beautiful buckle

 UP1202.
 Model 1851 sword belt plate dug in the Shiloh area, it is an enlisted man or NCO model with an early style one piece applied silver wreath, good detail to the face, has a greenish-tan patina, the reverse has the short, narrow tongue